vvasiloud/vvasiloud.github.io/_posts/2016-06-13-hello-jekyll.md

   * Templating with <a href="https://shopify.github.io/liquid/" target="blank">Liquid</a> is nice
   * Easy setup in <a href="http://pages.github.com/" target="_blank">Github Pages</a>
-  * By nature it's static generator, no more security worries for the paranoid  O_O ...
+  * By nature it's a static generator, no more security worries for the paranoid  O_O ...

 Happy Jekyll blogging!